Families of Those Killed by LASD Describe Ongoing Harassment by Deputies as Part of a “Triple Assault”

 …and in one recorded by Ryan’s friend, rapper 1TakeTeezy (below), the same month Ryan was killed.

 Teezy had been sitting in front of his residence when deputies pulled up and immediately began reaching inside his vehicle.
+There was no cause, but they threatened to bust his window anyways.
 Aware of his rights, he refused to get out of the car, even after deputies took his license and told him they wouldn’t give it back unless he got out.

 Prior to harassing him, he said they had been hopping out on people up the street for no reason.
 It was why he started recording – he knew he was next.
 Dayreezyy (of NWU radio, in the green hoodie) concurred, saying the sheriffs were worse than gang members – aggressively demanding to know where you were going and what you were doing in certain neighborhoods without having a reason to engage you.

 “Most of the time I get pulled over, the question ain’t even ‘license or registration’,” says Teezy.
 “It’s ‘Can you get out of the car?’…and ‘Let us search your shit.'”